mathaywarduk/jericho/index.md

             path: "https://restaurantjericho.sumupstore.com/"
             target: "_blank"
 seo:
-    title: "Fine dining in the Vale of Belvoir"
+    title: "Michelin Green Star restaurant in the Vale of Belvoir"
     description: "Rooted by working the land, Restaurant Jericho shares a dining experience at our farm inspired by humble ingredients and the most honest way to cook, fire."
     image:
         url: Jericho_002.jpg